 Hemp is a cannabis plant.
 Yes, the same one that produces marijuana or pot.
 The difference between marijuana and hemp is the amount of THC present in the plant.
 THC is the compound in marijuana that provides the psychoactive attributes or gets you high.
 Hemp cannot contain more than 0.3 percent of THC.
 The Marihuana Tax Act of 1937 effectively made all cannabis plants illegal and the Controlled Substances Act of 1970 formally made all cannabis illegal.

 The 2018 Farm Bill ensures that cannabinoids derived from hemp will be legal if the hemp is produced in a manner consistent with the Farm Bill, associated federal regulations, associated state regulations, and by a licensed grower.
 All other cannabinoids, produced in any other setting remain illegal.

 What are cannabinoids?

-Cannabinoids are a diverse class of chemical compounds that occur naturally in the human body and within all mammals, birds, reptiles and fish.
-Cannabinoids found naturally in the body are call endocannabinoids and those found in plants are phytocannabinoids.
+Cannabinoids are a diverse class of chemical compounds that occur naturally in the human body and within all mammals, birds, reptiles, and fish.
+Cannabinoids found naturally in the body are called endocannabinoids and those found in plants are phytocannabinoids.
 Over 100 cannabinoids have been identified.
 THC and CBD are the most well-known cannabinoids.